-ASE offers a number of scholarships and assistantships (or work study opportunities) which can effectively reduce the cost of attending the Programme.
+ASE offers a number of scholarships and assistantships which can effectively reduce the cost of attending the Programme.

-A maximum of one scholarship and one assistantship will be awarded to any single student.
+A maximum of one scholarship and one assistantship will be awarded to any one student.

 The Don Nunes Memorial Scholarship